 Why do you want a pond, water garden or water feature?
 Although this may seem like a silly question many homeowners neglect to think about it.
 Large ponds can be used for family fun like fishing and boating but they can also be used for fire suppression and irrigation.
 Water gardens and water features can be used to add curb appeal to the front yard, draw visitors to other parts of your garden or to suppress undesirable noise like expressway traffic and noisy neighbors.

 Where are you intending to add your pond or water feature?
+Are you considering constructing or renovating your deck or patio?
 Some towns may require a permit depending on the size and location of the pond or water garden.
 Water gardens have started to become regulated by zoning laws.
 Check with your local code enforcement officer to determine what your requirements are before you start digging.
 And speaking of digging, you will need to determine if you will need excavating equipment for your project or not.
 If you are digging a hole you will need to know how much soil you intend to remove from the ground and where it is going to go.
 Any time you are going to dig a hole in the ground it is best to make a phone call to your home owners insurance agency to determine your liability coverage as well as your local “Call before you dig” utilities stake out.
 After you have determined your requirements and where utility lines are you are ready to move onto the next consideration.

 What are the current conditions of your site now and is electricity available?
 It is important to know how rainwater currently flows and if adding an impermeable liner will cause water to flow or pool up in undesirable locations.
 Consider how exposure to natural elements like wind, rain, snow and sun exposure already affect the location currently and any benefit or hindrance that may have on your project.
 For example, a water garden would look stunning and be shaded under a beautiful old oak tree but building there could damage the roots of the tree or the tree’s roots could grow to puncture and damage the liner material.
 The oak’s massive leaves would dump into the pond every year causing water quality issues.